Call now in confidence immediate help & advice 24/7

 This will vary between package and provider, so it is best to check this with your insurance provider.

-Rehab is a very personal experience which makes it hard to say for certain how long your treatment will last.
+Drug and alcohol rehab is a very personal experience which makes it hard to say for certain how long your treatment will last.

-• If your treatment includes a detox
+• If your drug and alcohol rehab treatment plan in Lincolnshire includes a detox

-• Your personal wellbeing and safety risk
+• Your personal well-being and potential safety risk whilst at drug and alcohol rehab in Lincolnshire

 Intervention being held for a drug and alcohol rehab centre in Lincolnshire